Are you planning a visit to Queenstown in New Zealand? Not sure what to do?

 Once a gold mining town, Arrowtown has kept its charm and makes for a great half-day trip.
 Visit the Chinese Settlement, brunch at their eateries, and even try your luck in panning for gold.

-Visit Milford Sound
+Visit Milford Sound in Queenstown

 If there’s something you don’t want to miss on your trip to New Zealand, it is Milford Sound.
 This fiord features incredible scenery, with the unique Mitre Peak, fur seals, glaciers, and more.